oscardelacuesta/scrummaster/README.md

 Para ello he creado un proyecto en github colaborativo siguiendo el modelo LAMP, con licencia GPL en GitHub.
 Animo a todo el mundo que esté interesado en colaborar mejorando los apartados que posee la herramienta.
 Existe una plantilla en Bootstrap y uso controles grid que permiten el uso libre.
 No obstante pueden cambiarse si se desea.

+Dejo los pilares para comenzar a desarrollar el proyecto.

+I leave the pillars to start developing the project.

 The general idea of ​​the project is to create a LAMP model cloud software for teamwork, managing the monitoring of projects with its various actors under the agile SCRUM methodology.
 To do this, I have created a collaborative project on GitHub following the LAMP model, with a GPL license on GitHub.
 I encourage everyone who is interested in collaborating by improving the sections that the tool has.
 There is a template in Bootstrap and I use grid controls that allow free use.
 However, they can be changed if desired.